 To my fellow Americans: Call your representatives.
 Not tomorrow.
 Today.
 Do not let them tell you this is partisan.
 A mother burying her son in uniform does not care which party started the war.
 A child growing up with a father hollowed out by combat does not care who was in the White House when the first bomb fell.
 I know, because I was that child.
 The damage is the same regardless of the letter next to someone's name.

-To the journalists covering this: Keep asking the questions that don't have good answers.
+To the journalists covering this: Keep asking the questions without good answers.
 What are the objectives?
 What is the exit strategy?
 What is the legal authority?
 Who is accountable?
-These are the questions that were not asked loudly enough in 1964, and 58,000 American families paid the price.
+These are the questions not asked loudly enough in 1964, and 58,000 American families paid the price.

-And to every parent, grandparent, teacher, and mentor reading this: We are the ones who taught our children that actions have consequences, that history matters, and that doing the right thing is rarely the easy thing.
+And to every parent, grandparent, teacher and mentor reading this: We are the ones who taught our children that actions have consequences, history matters and doing the right thing is rarely the easy thing.
 It is time to live that lesson out loud.

-The stories of what he lived through are gone forever.
+My father spent 30 months total in Vietnam and never told me what happened there, even when I asked.
+The stories of what he fought and lived through are gone forever.
 But the lessons of the political climate that sent him there cannot be ignored.

 Are we really willing to do this again?